 Any type of collision is dangerous when driving a car, but some collisions are worse than others.
 That is because a collision can cause severe damage to the vehicle; even worse, it can cause serious and significant injuries to the occupants of all the vehicles involved in the collision.
-The injuries suffered because of a collision can be life-threatening, or even fatal.
+The injuries suffered because of one of these three collision types can be life-threatening, or even fatal.

 That is why it is vitally important to obey all the rules of the road, avoid distracted or impaired driving, and make sure that you follow all the vehicle’s safety procedures in order to minimize the effects of any collisions.